“Trust God” – A Testament to My Mother’s Quiet Faith

 About a year and a half ago, my dad, Bob Moore, passed away.
 I didn’t realize that his death would leave me feeling untethered, unmoored, if you will (no pun intended).
 I thought I had grown to a point to not need him; evidently, even with his deteriorating condition, his presence, his life was still “a strong pier to which I latched my little barque.”

 After taking a new job and moving to a new city, I thought I’d eventually get my bearings.
-Then our Quarantine Shelter-in-Place descended upon us.
-My dad’s passing, changing jobs and moving to a place where I knew few folks contributed to a sense of disorientation; however, this quarantine has made it much worse.
+Then COVID hit.
+My dad’s passing, changing jobs and moving to a place where I knew few folks contributed to a sense of disorientation; however, the quarantine has made it much worse.

 I had started this blog after he died and titled it “Untethered” because that’s how I felt.
 But I had to go on, even though I felt like a little boat out in a sometimes tempestuous sea without anchor, harbor or mooring.
 Now, with this global pandemic upon us, I feel even more “unmoored”.
 Overnight, things we were accustomed to, perhaps took for granted: work, school, church, recreation stopped.
 Quite quickly.
 Thankfully, I have a position that is secure, but not so for many of my kids.
 Not so for many, many other folks.
 Unnerving, scary, almost un-“bear”able.